VivekBuzruk/VivekBuzruk/JA01_DiaDL_Problem_Analysis/README.md

 - Use of simple Java constructs, very few use of libraries
 - Focus more on evolving application and harvesting program structure from problem description.

+You can import the maven application in any IDE like Eclipse ....

+## Executing the Application
+Check maven_notes.md file of project's root directory dev_and_ops.tips.